Small Ship Cruises

 - Raise a glass over the rail of your 83-foot, 20-passenger luxury motor-yacht, perfectly suited to navigate the islands pristine water

 Austin Adventures is proudly offering this trip in conjunction with our Ecuadorian partner Ecoventura.
 Each year, Ecoventura carries thousands of nature enthusiasts to the Galápagos Islands.
-As Ecoventura enters its second decade of operation, we reflect back to 1990 when boat builders outfitted their first two 20- passenger vessels, Eric and Flamingo.
+As Ecoventura enters its third decade of operation, we reflect back to 1990 when boat builders outfitted their first two 20- passenger vessels, Eric and Flamingo.
 In 1994 they launched their third sister yacht, Letty.
 In 2001 they launched the MV Galapagos Sky, a custom-designed dive live-aboard.
-In 2016 Ecoventura introduced their premium class yacht, Origin, making her debut in January, 2016.
+In 2016 Ecoventura introduced their premium class yacht, Origin, making her debut in January 2016.
 In 2019, Ecoventura added yet another state-of-the-art luxury cruise vessel to its fleet in March 2019, the Theory.
-Clearly, Ecoventura holds a solid reputation for delivering personalized service, value and a high level of guest satisfaction.
-Ecoventura’s participation in the Smart Voyager environmental certification program ensures that all vessels, passengers and crewmembers commit to preserve the Galápagos National Park and to respect the fragile ecosystem that, worldwide, is recognized as a “living laboratory of evolution.”
-Offering unmatched comfort and safety, Ecoventura, delivers the enchantment of the Galápagos with a dedication to details that will make your journey fun, comfortable and truly rewarding.
+Clearly, Ecoventura holds a solid reputation for delivering personalized service, value, and a high level of guest satisfaction.
+Ecoventura’s participation in the Smart Voyager environmental certification program ensures that all vessels, passengers, and crewmembers commit to preserve the Galápagos National Park and to respect the fragile ecosystem that, worldwide, is recognized as a “living laboratory of evolution.”
+Offering unmatched comfort and safety, Ecoventura delivers the enchantment of the Galápagos with a dedication to details that will make your journey fun, comfortable, and truly rewarding.

 A few more reasons why you've gotta go:

 For a step back in time: Follow in Darwin's footsteps and experience first-hand where his Theory of Evolution all began.